• English

 Accessible Venice

-If you have mobility challenges, don’t worry, you can still enjoy some parts of Venice.
+If you have mobility issues, don’t worry, you can still enjoy some parts of Venice.

 Venice Carnival

 Although some improvements have been made, it is important to plan ahead.
-Between the high waters, the bridges, and the age of the buildings, it is better to check ahead of time.
-Especially when it comes to choosing where you will stay.
+Between the high waters, the bridges, and the age of the buildings, it is better to check ahead of time, especially when it comes to choosing your accommodation.

-Some websites have great information with general information, maps and hotels listings.
+websites have great general information, maps and hotels listings.

 Las Palmas, Gran Canaria